 As much as I loved the amenities, our stay in the Ayutthaya Suites was the highlight of my whole experience with 137 Pillars Bangkok.
 The suite was exceptional.
 It came with a large living room, private dining area, maxi bar, pantry, guest bathroom, walk-in closet and a spacious balcony.
 The marble bathroom was massive!
 It has a ginormous bathtub w/ a built in tv (that could probably fit 5 people inside), a smart bidet and walk-in shower.
 Right beside it is the bedroom with a king sized bed which I loved so much!
 It was so comfortable and soft, it seriously felt like I was sleeping on a cloud.
 The only flaw was the water temperature in the shower.
 We had a hard time getting the right temperature despite changing the knob.
 But other than that, it was such a perfect suite.

-After our relaxing massage, we had dinner at Nimitr, their very own Thai inspired modern gastronomy restaurant.
+After our relaxing massage, the management team arranged a dinner for us at Nimitr, their very own Thai inspired modern gastronomy restaurant.
 The decor was very classy and upscale.
 It kinda reminds me of the Great Gatsby or even the art deco period.
 For dinner, we had tom yum soup, lobster and duck.
 For someone fairly new to gastronomy restaurants, I thought the food presentation was appealing and inspired.
 As for the taste, it was delectable and flavorful.
 I definitely recommend it!

 They also have a bistro and deli called the Bangkok Trading Post located in their lobby.
 They serve artisanal breads, jams, coffee, eggs, cakes and pastries.
 We failed to try their breakfast here but we did get to dine-in on our second night at the hotel.
 Although the staff was wonderful, the service could use some improvement.